ekzhang/graphics-workshop/README.md

 2. **Task 1:** Fill in the code for the `march()` function, which takes a ray as input and returns the point of first intersection with any object in the scene.
 [Hint: You will need to call the `map()` function in a loop.]
 3. **Task 2:** Implement shadows.
 In the `illuminate()` function, before doing lighting calculations, add a conditional statement that first checks if the ray from the point to the light source is unobstructed.

+If you're interested in learning more about ray tracing, check out [rpt](https://github.com/ekzhang/rpt/), which is a physically-based path tracer written in Rust with a lot more features.

 _Project skeleton is located in `shaders/raytracing.frag.glsl`._

 <br>

 ## Workflow

 Open your code editor in one window, and **keep the website on the side** while you're writing your shader code.
 It's extremely useful to see what happens to the output in real time as you edit your code.
-Your browser should automatically reload (thanks to [Vite](https://vitejs.dev/)) whenever you change a file and save it.
+Your browser should instantly update (using [Vite](https://vitejs.dev/)'s hot module replacement feature) whenever you change a file.

 The project has a [Tweakpane](https://cocopon.github.io/tweakpane/) component in the top-right corner of the screen.
 You can use this to change what project is being displayed and modify parameters for that display.
 It persists settings when you refresh your browser.